nestauk/asf_hp_cost_estimator_model/README.md

    - `cpi_reference_year`: update the CPI reference year accordingly
    - Location data sources: review and update location sources as required
    - `mcs_epc_filename_date`: update with newest date of MCS-EPC data processing
-3. Re-run hyperparameter tuning pipeline:
+3. Re-run hyperparameter tuning (and cross validation) pipeline:

 - Run `python asf_hp_cost_estimator_model/pipeline/hyperparameter_tuning/tune_hyperparameters.py`
 - Take note of the hyperparameters logged

 4. Update `asf_hp_cost_estimator_model/config/base.yaml` after tuning hyperparameters:

    - change `hyper_parameters` according to the hyperparameters logged in the previous step

-5. Re-run cross-validation pipeline:
-   - Run `python asf_hp_cost_estimator_model/pipeline/model_evaluation/cross_validation.py`
-   - Assess results logged
-6. Retrain models:
+5. Retrain models:
    - Run `python asf_hp_cost_estimator_model/pipeline/model_training/fit_cost_prediction_intervals.py`
    - Models are saved to S3
-7. Update sections "🆕 Latest data" and "🧩 Data sources" of this `REAMDE.md` to reflect changes.
+6. Update sections "🆕 Latest data" and "🧩 Data sources" of this `REAMDE.md` to reflect changes.
-8. Let the tech/design team know that the model has been updated, so that they can restart the API.
+7. Let the tech/design team know that the model has been updated, so that they can restart the API.

 ## ⚙️ Setup